gnosischain/documentation/docs/bridges/tutorials/using-omnibridge/bnb-chain.md

 3. Select the amount
 4. Click unlock. (_you can also[ enable infinite unlocks](#infinite-unlock)_)
 ![](/img/bridges/omni-bsc1.png)
-5. Confirm the Unlock transaction in Metamask
+5. Confirm the Unlock transaction in MetaMask
 6. Once the unlock transaction is complete, the request button will become active.
-Click request, and then confirm in Metamask.
+Click request, and then confirm in MetaMask.
 ![](/img/bridges/omni-bsc2.png)
 7. Continue with the transfer (noting that there are 2 transactions to complete, on on Gnosis Chain and one on the BSC).
 ![](/img/bridges/omni-bsc3.png)
-8. Confirm in Metamask, then wait for Block Confirmations and Signature Collections.
+8. Confirm in MetaMask, then wait for Block Confirmations and Signature Collections.
 Once complete, you will see the message to switch the network to the Binance Smart Chain
 ![](/img/bridges/omni-bsc4.png)
 9. Once you switch networks, you will see the claim button
  1. Click Claim to initiate claim the process.